bspaans/bleep/README.md

 Hobby 8bit synthesizer that can be used as a virtual MIDI device.

+This is just in: it also does 16 bit now.

 I don't really know what I'm doing, but it's #instructive.

 Shabby demo songs [here](https://github.com/bspaans/bs8bs/raw/master/demo/demo.mp3)